 As hotel and airfare prices vary so much by the specific date you travel and when you book, these are general guidelines; we can’t guarantee a specific fee.
 Still, the destinations we picked tend to run cheaper than other, more popular or more hyped spots, allowing you to plan a spring break on a budget.
 Read on to discover the locales we found!

 Get Reader’s Digest’s Read Up newsletter for more travel, humor, cleaning, tech and fun facts all week long.

 Montego Bay, Jamaica

-Just after the craziness—and high prices—of the Mardi Gras season but before the popular Jazz and Heritage Festival kicks off in late April, New Orleans in early spring offers a little pocket of pleasant temperatures, lower crowds, and affordability.
-Although you can find music and nightlife in New Orleans any time of year, surprisingly the city isn’t a major spring break party spot, so it’s also a great time to take the family and laissez les bon temps rouler.
-Stroll along the rues of the French Quarter (the most popular tourist attraction in the state), nosh on beignets at Café du Monde, and then retire to your room at the Jung Hotel for less than $200 a night.
+Just after the touristy, packed and pricey Mardi Gras season but before the popular Jazz and Heritage Festival kicks off in late April, New Orleans in early spring offers a little pocket of pleasant temperatures, lower crowds and affordability.
+Although you can find amazing music and nightlife in New Orleans any time of year, surprisingly the city isn’t a major spring break party spot, so it’s also a great time to take the family and laissez les bon temps rouler (“let the good times roll”).
+Stroll along the rues of the historic French Quarter (the most popular tourist attraction in the state), nosh on beignets at Café du Monde and listen to local jazz musicians for a fun night out.

 Outer Banks, North Carolina